 - Weight Loss – the high fiber and water content in apples are qualities that make one feel full; having apple slices with meals may reduce the total amount consumed at meals

 After knowing this, we may want to change that famous saying to accurately declare that “An apple a day keeps the illnesses away!”

 Speaking of sayings…

-We have already dropped “American as apple pie” and “an apple a day will keep the doctor away” as classic “apple phraseology” but that barely scratches the vast surface of apple lore.
-We can begin with the Biblical tale of Adam and Eve (which had to have been written by a male since the female takes the rap!); although the forbidden fruit is never properly identified, most people imagine it to be the apple.
+We have already dropped “American as apple pie” and “an apple a day will keep the doctor away” as classic “apple phraseology” but that barely scratches the vast surface of sayings and lore.
+We can begin with the Biblical tale of Adam and Eve (which had to have been written by a male since the female takes the rap!); although the forbidden fruit is never properly identified, most people imagine it to be a shiny and crispy red apple.

-We also have the classic apple polisher which evolved from another apple tradition: bringing an apple to the schoolteacher.
+We also have the classic apple polisher which evolved from another American tradition: bringing an apple to the schoolteacher.